 – digital multimedia services and applications in various vertical industries;

-– AI-enabled multimedia applications.
+– AI-enabled multimedia applications;

+– multimedia aspects of metaverse technologies, applications, systems and services, including functional architecture, and platform interoperability.

 In developing its studies, Study Group 16 will take into consideration societal and ethical aspects of intelligent applications.

-ITU-T Study Group 16 will work collaboratively with all stakeholders working in the standardization areas within its mandate, in particular with ITU-T Study Groups 2, 9, 12 and 20 and other ITU study groups, other United Nations agencies, the International Organization for Standardization (ISO), the International Electrotechnical Commission (IEC), industry forums and consortia, and regional and international standards development organizations.
+ITU-T Study Group 16 will work collaboratively with all stakeholders working in the standardization areas within its mandate, in particular with other ITU study groups, other United Nations agencies, the International Organization for Standardization (ISO), the International Electrotechnical Commission (IEC), industry forums and consortia, and regional and international standards development organizations.

 …